mnemnion/JLpeg.jl/Plans.md

 - [ ]  String [generators](#string-generation)
 - [ ]  Add beginning index or `UnitRange` as optional third argument for `match`.
-       The way the VM is structured we don't even need to make a SubString, we cache the last index string set the subject pointer to 1, so both of those are mutable things.
+       The way the VM is structured we don't even need to make a SubString, we cache the last index string and set the subject pointer to 1, so the fact that currently these are always the beginning and end of the string is just a special case.
 Note that the VM works correctly on SubStrings already, although we should special-case them because this implies that all the indexing is going through an offset we only need to calculate once.
 - [ ]  Suspendable VM [discussion](#suspend-the-vm)
 - [ ]  Pure [Code Bumming](#optimal-vm) (need to be able to check if it even matters)
   - [ ]  Vector in contiguous memory for prepared programs.